Transilvania-Quantum/TQ-Challenge/README.md

 s2.
 Build your approach in your repo.

 s3.
-Reise an Issue with the label  AprilSolution and the following format:
+Raise an Issue with the label  AprilSolution and the following format:

 ______
 Mail: your_mail@gmail.com